gameman15/Register/README.md

 	-Fixed bug: Cash/Credit buttons on new layout do not work

 Version 1.5r3:
-	-Fixed bug: Description for generic items is last entered barcode -Added ability to enter requests
+	-Fixed bug: Description for generic items is last entered barcode (later note: not actually fixed) -Added ability to enter requests
 	-Removed unused inventory feature